 Type 2 Diabetes Treatment

-Treatment for Type 2 diabetes typically takes a holistic approach, focusing on the ways in which the body interacts with blood sugar.
+Treatment for Type 2 diabetes typically takes a multifaceted approach, focusing on the ways in which the body interacts with blood sugar.
 This can include medication, nutrition planning and engaging in a safe exercise regimen.

 Research indicates healthy eating and exercise alone may not be sufficient to control blood sugar levels.
 Patients may need to supplement these actions with medication.